What is GDPR?

-Another way we protect our clients, is by entering into Data Processing Agreements with our sub-processors, by including Model Clauses in our Services agreements and by subscribing to the US Department of Commerce Privacy Shield Program.
+Another way we protect our clients, is by entering into Data Processing Agreements with our sub-processors, by including Model Clauses in our Services agreements.
 These agreements permit our clients to continue to transfer data to Chrome River without disruption and binds our sub-processors to data processing best practices.
-Chrome River welcomes the new, robust requirements for data protection, security, and compliance that the EU GDPR brings.
+Chrome River welcomes the robust requirements for data protection, security, and compliance that the EU GDPR brings.

 Chrome River has put processes in place to ensure GDPR compliance and to meet our obligations to our customers and employees.
 We have appointed a Data Protection Officer to oversee compliance, conducted a full Data Protection Impact Assessment (DPIA), and tuned our current incident response and breach notification policy and process to align with the requirements of the GDPR.
 We have also implemented business processes to deal with privacy-related requests outside the Chrome River platform and to ensure any requests from your employees directed to us, are made known to you in a timely manner, if applicable.

 Lawful Basis for Processing

 The GDPR defines 6 lawful bases for processing: